ChristianLovetere/flipped-runes/README.md

 Dagaz? - Adds a random curse and a chance to add status effects to enemies when walking into rooms for the current floor.
 - The chance for a status effect increases with amount of curses

-Ansuz? - reveals all 3 secret rooms (WILL BE REWORKED)
-- Adds curse of the lost to the floor.
+Ansuz? - Adds curse of the lost to the floor.
 If you manage to get rid of it, reveals and opens the Ultra Secret Room
 - beating the entire floor without getting hit will make the boss drop a Dagaz rune
 - having black candle causes this rune to reveal and open the Ultra Secret Room immediately upon use